 - Other fats (not necessarily for cooking, but essential to good health) include meats, eggs, dairy, and fish (nuts are also good in moderation as they have a high level of polyunsaturated fats).

-* olive oil and avocado oil are both high in monounsaturated fats which are moderately stable so they are best used in non-heat or low heat, avoid high-heat cooking.
-Both are safe at 400ºF or less.
+* olive oil and avocado oil are both high in monounsaturated fats which are moderately stable so they are best used in non-heat or low heat, avoid extreme high-heat cooking.
 They are also great in salad dressings, homemade mayonnaise, for drizzling, etc.

 ** Please find from a trust-worthy and sustainable source for your palm oil.
 Today much of the palm oil is being harvested in horrific ways.
 When in doubt just stick with coconut oil.